-So as to fully appreciate the shocking nature of that which follows, we must remember that God’s people have been under a covenantal arraingement for a very long time.
-Indeed the truama of the exile itself is largely due to the fact that they are now being kept from living out this covental arrangement in the land of their fathers.
+So as to fully appreciate the shocking nature of that which follows, we must remember that God’s people have been under a covenantal arrangement for a very long time.
+Indeed the trauma of the exile itself is largely due to the fact that they are now being kept from living out this covenantal arrangement in the land of their fathers.

 But imagine their surprise when they hear what Jeremiah says: